erisdll/matrix-manager-cli/README.md

 ## Contact

-For any inquiries, please contact the project maintainer at [email@example.com](mailto:email@example.com).
+For any inquiries, please contact me directly.